Sean Rafferty

-Sean Rafferty MBE is a Belfast-born, Northern Irish broadcaster, now best known for his work on BBC Radio 3.
+Sean Rafferty MBE (born 1947, Belfast) is a Northern Irish broadcaster, known for his work on BBC Radio 3.

 Early life

-Rafferty was born in Belfast, Northern Ireland and spent his childhood in Newcastle, County Down.

-He went on to study law at Queen's University, Belfast.
+Rafferty was born in Belfast, Northern Ireland and spent his childhood in Newcastle, County Down, as an adopted child.
+He went on to study Law at Queen's University, Belfast.

 Career

 Rafferty's original career was as an accountant.
-In 1969, he met the head of BBC Northern Ireland at a conference, and this meeting led to Rafferty joining the BBC as a researcher.
+In 1969, he met the head of BBC Northern Ireland at a conference.
+This meeting led to Rafferty joining the BBC as a researcher.
+Whilst working on Gloria Hunniford's Sunday afternoon programme, Rafferty made his television debut when he was asked to stand in for a news reporter presenting a piece to camera about Christmas presents for men.